inspec/inspec-habitat/docs/habitat_services.md

 # habitat_services

-Use the `habitat_services` (plural) InSpec audit resource to list Habitat Services, and perform bulk operations.
+Use the `habitat_service` (singular) InSpec audit resource to perform in-depth auditing of a single service.

-Use the `habitat_service` (singular) InSpec audit resource to perform in-depth auditing of a single Service.
+Use the `habitat_services` (plural) InSpec audit resource to list Habitat services, and perform bulk operations.

 ## Examples